Simple Local Computation Algorithms for the General Lovasz Local Lemma: Introduction

-Theorem~\ref{main_intro} gives a trade-off between the running time (per query) and the probability of error, while establishing that both decrease with the slack in the LLL conditions.
-Moreover, as we will see, if we know beforehand that the total number of queries to our algorithm will be polylogarithmic, then the condition of Theorem~\ref{main_intro} can be significantly improved.
 Using our general results we design LCAs for the following problems, chosen to highlight different features of our results.
 As we will see formally in Section~\ref{LCA_prel}, our results apply to constraint satisfaction problems of large size, i.e., we assume that the number of variables is sufficiently large.
-This mild assumption is essentially inherit in the model of local computation algorithms.
+This mild assumption is essentially inherent in the model of local computation algorithms.